theblindhobo/price-bot/README.md

-# Price-Discord-Bot for Ethereum Tokens
+# Discord Price-Bot for Ethereum Tokens
 A discord bot which could be added to your server for price information about a specified token.

 # Usage